RELICS OF THE GODS

-The California Stone Line Inventory contains maps of 20 stone line clusters and over 750 miles of California's stone lines and more.
+The California Stone Line Inventory contains maps of all stone line clusters and over 800 miles of California's stone lines.

-In the Shasta Valley the Weed Mima Mound Field is known to have been decorated with stones, some weighing tons.
+In the Shasta Valley the Weed Mima Mound Field is known to have been decorated with stones, some of these stones weighing tons.